madgik/exareme2/README.md

 </code></pre>

 5) Python libraries for algorithms are in `algorithms` folder.
 Set this to path and update udfs.sql file that appends the path hard-coded.
-6) Run udfs.sql file in `mclient` in all the monetdb databases.
-7) Include in servers.py file all the global/local nodes (as in the already existing example).
+6) Include in servers.py file all the global/local nodes (as in the already existing example).
 The first node is the global.
-8) Default port for mserver is hard-coded in mserver.py file.
+7) Default port for mserver is hard-coded in mserver.py file.

 <b>Usage:</b>
 Run server: <br>